 If you like polka ...

-It wouldn't be a proper Wisconsin State Fair without a healthy dose of polka, so make sure to visit the bandstand at Cracovia, where you'll find the aptly named Polka Mania performing with Still Stormin', or the stage at Slim's Lakefront Brew Pub & Eatery during your early visits, where Bryan O'Donnell and Friends will power out the polka every day starting at 12:30 p.m.
+It wouldn't be a proper Wisconsin State Fair without a healthy dose of polka, so make sure to visit the bandstand at Cracovia, where you'll find the aptly named Polka Mania performing with Still Stormin' every day of the fest at 4 p.m.
+(3 p.m. on Sundays).
 Bonus points if you bust out a proper polka dance, as well!
 (Do not ask what the points do; the points are arbitrary because I just made them up now.)

 - Cracovia – on Sue Wetley Court and Second Street